hughdbrown/just-enough/numpy.md

 			 # the max index within columns, and within rows if axis = 1.
 np.argmin(A) # The min. analog of np.argmax().
 np.ravel(A) # Flattens any 2-D array into 1-D.
+np.random.choice(A, 10, replace = False) # Select 10 random elements from A, without replacement.
 ```